 \paragraph{General DAG with additive noise} In \cite{gu2024causality}, the target variable follows the following data generating process for all $e \in \env$:

-where $S^\star$ is the "true important variable set".
+where $S^\star$ is the observed parent set of \(Y\).
 This setting is, in a way, more general than \cite{peters2016causal}, since the noise variable is not required to be independent of the parent variables---instead, the only condition is on the first conditional moment of $\epsilon^e$.
 Due to the additivity of the noise, \Cref{asm:model}(b) follows immediately. \paragraph{General DAG with multiplicative noise} We can define a similar setting for multiplicative noise, setting for all $e \in \env$:

-where $S^\star$ is, again, the true parent/important variable set, and $c$ is independent of the environment.
+where $S^\star$ is, again, the observed parent set of \(Y\), and $c$ is independent of the environment.
 We observe that \Cref{asm:model}(b) follows since it holds that

 \paragraph{General DAG with polynomial noise} From the above two examples, it becomes clear that for any $ Y = g(X_{S^\star}) p_k(\epsilon)$, where $p$ is a polynomial of degree $k$, we have that \Cref{asm:model}(b) holds if for all $e \in \env$ it holds that